Swedish Radio Symphony Orchestra Biography

-More than 100 exceptional musicians make up the Swedish Radio Symphony Orchestra, a multiple-award-winning ensemble renowned for its high artistic standard and stylistic breadth, as well as collaborations with the world’s finest composers, conductors, and soloists.
+More than a hundred exceptional musicians make up the Swedish Radio Symphony Orchestra, a multiple-award-winning ensemble renowned for its high artistic standard and stylistic breadth, as well as collaborations with the world’s finest composers, conductors, and soloists.

-Daniel Harding has been Music Director of the Swedish Radio Symphony Orchestra since 2007, and since 2019 also the orchestra’s first ever Artistic Director.
-His tenure will last throughout the 2024/2025 season.
-“It is increasingly rare for the relationship between a conductor and an orchestra not only to last for more than a decade, but to keep growing,” Harding says about working with the orchestra.
-On his 15th anniversary with the orchestra, he described it as his musical family.
-“I’ve never conducted a concert in which the orchestra hasn’t played as if its life depended on it.”
+Daniel Harding's tenure as Music Director of the Swedish Radio Symphony Orchestra ended, after 18 brilliant seasons, in summer 2025.
+“It is increasingly rare for the relationship between a conductor and an orchestra not only to last for more than a decade, but to keep growing,” Harding has said about working with the orchestra.

 The first radio orchestra was founded in 1925, coinciding with Sweden’s first national radio broadcasts.
 Throughout the 20th century, chief conductors like Sergiu Celibidache and Herbert Blomstedt furthered the orchestra’s musical development and international renown.
 Two of the SRSO’s former chief conductors, Herbert Blomstedt and Esa-Pekka Salonen, have since been named Conductors Laureate, and continue to make regular appearances with the orchestra.